dvanderweele/laravel-lamp-setup/README.md

-# Settings Up Laravel on a LAMP Stack
+# Setting Up Laravel on a LAMP Stack

 This guide is meant for assisting me in setting up Laravel, mostly on my development machine and in testing environments.
 You can do whatever you want with it.
 Obviously if you are deploying a laravel app to production, you may need a more serious take on the security aspect of the endeavor.